ibr0wse/SprayBot/README.md

 * Proxy (Burp)
     - Hard to discern if a credential was successful or not for different web apps, best to filter for that in burp yourself

-## XPATHs
+## XPaths
-Inspect each `username`, `password`, and `submit` button boxes of the web app to copy its XPATH into a file before running the bot ((XPATH is case sensitive):
+Inspect each `username`, `password`, and `submit` button boxes of the web app to copy its XPath into a file before running the bot (XPATH is case sensitive):
 - `//*[@id="username"]`
 - `//*[@id="password"]`
 - `/html/body/div/main/div/div/div/div[2]/div[1]/div[3]/div/form/div[4]/button`

-SprayBot will take the above as separate inputs to perform a faster web browser driven spray.
+SprayBot will take the above as separate inputs.
 Can put into a file and load instead of inputting to command line (in the same order as the above example for each line: username, password, submit boxes)

 # Install